Augmenting Diffs With Runtime Information: Conclusion

 \section{Conclusion}

 In this paper, we introduce \toolname, a novel tool that detects runtime differences between two versions of a program and augments the code diff with it.
 The augmentation is done with unique variable and return values that occur during the execution of a test case.
 This new information is important for developers to better understand behavioral changes caused by a code change.
-We demonstrate the effectiveness of \toolname by running it on \dssize code diffs for Defects4J bugs. \toolname produces an execution difference for 90.6\% (532/\dssize) of the code diffs, better than the closest related work.
-The usefulness of \toolname's augmented diffs is also confirmed by a manual analysis of 29 commits from real-world open-source projects.
+We demonstrate the effectiveness of \toolname by running it on \dssize code diffs for Defects4J bugs. \toolname produces an execution difference for 95\% (555/\dssize) of the code diffs, better than the closest related work.
+The high quality of \toolname's augmented diffs is also confirmed by a manual analysis of 30 commits from real-world open-source projects.
+Our user study shows the participants find the idea of code diff augmentation with runtime useful for software development process.

 In the future, research is needed to detect and mitigate spurious program state differences.
 Such research relates to the currently active research field on flaky tests.
 Moreover, while this work focuses on bug fixes, the augmentation done by \toolname could also help explain other types of changes, e.g., refactorings.
 Additional studies are required to investigate this potential application.
 Finally, \toolname could be integrated into a fully-automated pipeline, e.g., continuous integration, so that developers receive its augmented code diff directly after proposing changes for code review.